metallang/metal/README.md

 # Metal

 Prototype compiled language built in Rust with LLVM.
-We'll add a catchy slogan later.

 ## Contributing